roadrunner-server/roadrunner-docs/usage/https.md

 return $response->withAddedHeader('http2-push', '/test.js');
 ```

-Note that the resources path must be related to the public application directory and must include `/` at the beginning.
+Note that the path of the resource must be related to the public application directory and must include `/` at the beginning.

 > Please note, HTTP2 push only works under HTTPS with `static` service enabled.

 ## H2C
-You can enable HTTP/2 support over non ecrypted TCP connection using H2C:
+You can enable HTTP/2 support over non-ecrypted TCP connection using H2C:

 ```yaml
 http: